ysun59/DeathStarBenchData/perf-FlameGraph/README.md

 # Perf Flame Graph
-This is the FlameGraph of running  "hotel_reservation" under the condition: thread_10_connection_30_Request/second_4000,
+This is the FlameGraph of running  "hotel_reservation" under the condition: thread_10_connection_30_Request/second,
 - frontend: 4 cores.
 - wrk: core 31
 - container random, container set, firecracker random, firecracker set
 - collect date of core 1, (firecracker set collect core 1 and core 3)
 - from 25s - 35 s
+- R 3000 or 4000

 ## Script
 Use the command below to collect data